BEING USED BY THE DEVIL

 "For, brethren, you have been called unto liberty; only use not liberty for an occasion to the flesh, but by love serve one another."
 Galatians 5:13

 "Woe unto you, scribes and Pharisees, hypocrites.
-For you devour widows' houses, and for a pretence make long prayer: therefore you shall receive the greater damnation."
+For you devour widows' houses, and for a pretense make long prayer: therefore you shall receive the greater damnation."
 Matthew 23:14

 I lived in a church building for nine years.
 The parsonage was on the other side of the building, which was where the pastor and his wife lived.
 I worked with that man for years and saw how he was in every situation.
 It did not matter how long he worked, and how hard, or how late, or how inconvenient it was; he was always the same person at any time of the day or night.
 He always lived by the same standard, a humble servant of Christ, and was ready to help and serve anyone who came.
 What an example of a servant of Christ!

 We may not be behaving like the Pharisees, but if we live by a double standard, are we the better?
 What I am referring to is something that we Christians are regularly accused of by outsiders, and perhaps sometimes with justification.
 If we are known churchgoers on Sunday, but live like sinners the rest of the week, are we not living a double standard?
 Do we talk, drink, and party with and like the sinners who don't know Jesus?
 Do we cheat people at work, or mistreat our fellow workers?
 Are we ruthless to those in debt to us?
 Do you not realize that such behavior is a reproach against the name of Christ?
-These attitudes and behaviors cast a stumbling block, especially in front of new believers and unsaved people.
+These attitudes and behaviors cast a stumbling block, especially in front of new believers and unsaved people who need to see Jesus.
 Are we not then working for the enemy of their souls?
-True, there is a time to be firm, and even hard, but it must always be for the glory of God, and for the benefit of others, no matter how tough it may be.
+True, there is a time to be firm, and even hard, but it must always be for the glory of God with honesty and integrity, and for the benefit of others, no matter how tough it may be.
 But is that always the genuine motive behind our actions and behavior???

 ROOT OF BITTERNESS